-Service Consumer — IMS Global’s interoperability design relies on two important roles, consumer and provider.
-Consumers and providers can be related to tools, content or services.
+Service Consumer — 1EdTech’s interoperability design relies on two important roles, consumer and provider.
+Consumers and Providers can be related to tools, content or services.
 A Service Consumer ingests the provided data from a Service Provider.
 Service consumers and providers are often similar kinds of applications such as learning management systems, student information systems, digital content libraries.

-Service Provider — IMS Global’s interoperability design relies on two important roles, consumer and provider.
-Consumers and providers can be related to tools, content or services.
+Service Provider — 1EdTech’s interoperability design relies on two important roles, consumer and provider.
+Consumers and Providers can be related to tools, content or services.
 A Service Consumer ingests the provided data from a Service Provider.
 Service consumers and providers are often similar kinds of applications such as learning management systems, student information systems, digital content libraries.

-Session Profile — One of the Metric Profiles defined in the IMS Caliper Standard.
+Session Profile — one of the Metric Profiles defined in the 1EdTech Caliper Standard.
 The Caliper Session Profile models the creation and subsequent termination of the session established by a user interacting with an application/tool/system.
 The Session Profile can facilitate the capture of data about who is logging into the learning environment, and more importantly, which students are not logging in.

-Simple Sequencing —This IMS standard defines a method for representing the intended behavior of an authored learning experience such that any learning technology system can sequence discrete learning activities in a consistent way.
+Simple Sequencing —this 1EdTech standard defines a method for representing the intended behavior of an authored learning experience such that any learning technology system can sequence discrete learning activities in a consistent way.
 The standard defines the required behaviors and functionality that conforming systems must implement.
 It incorporates rules that describe the branching or flow of instruction through content according to the outcomes of a learner's interactions with content.
-This standard was released to the public in March 2003 and is used to provide a functional extension to an IMS Content Package.
+This standard was released to the public in March 2003 and is used to provide a functional extension to a 1EdTech Content Package.
 It is one of the keystone standards in the Shareable Content Object Reference Model (SCORM).

-SIS — Abbreviation for student information system.
-The IMS standards OneRoster and Learning Information Services can be used to support such systems.
+SIS — the abbreviation for a student information system.
+The 1EdTech standards OneRoster and Learning Information Services can be used to support such systems.